paudetseis/PyRaysum/docs/init.rst

    >>> [rf.filter('lowpass', freq=1., corners=2, zerophase=True) for rf in rflist]
    >>> rflist[0].plot()

 Both methods will produce the same receiver function figure.
-Note that the zero lag time is the middle of the time axis.
+Note that the zero lag time at the center of the time axis.
 You can also notice wrap-around effects (weak arrivals before zero-lag time).
 Be careful when selecting time-sampling parameters when running ``Raysum``.

 .. figure:: ../pyraysum/examples/picture/Figure_RF_Moho.png
    :align: center